French corvette Dupleix: Bombardment of Shimonoseki

 During the bombardment of Shimonoseki (5 September 1864), Dupleix was second in the line of corvettes, between the British Tartar and the Dutch Metallkruz.
 She fired 411 shots and received 22 cannonballs (seven in the hull, four under the waterline, and 11 in the sails).
 She had two killed and eight wounded.
-On 28 December 1864, Dupleix sailed back to France, where she was decommissioned on the 25 June 1865.
+On 28 December 1864, Dupleix sailed back to France, where she was decommissioned on 25 June 1865.
 She was re-commissioned in Cherbourg in 1867, and sent back to serve in the "Far-East Naval Division", under Counter-Admiral Gustave Ohier.
 She arrived in Yokohama in February 1868, and was immediately involved in the events of the Japanese Revolution.

 Sakai incident

-On 8 March 1868, a skiff sent to Sakai was attacked by samurai retainers of the daimyō of Tosa; 11 sailors and Midshipman Guillou were killed (a monument in Kobe is now erected to their memory).
+On 8 March 1868, a skiff sent to Sakai was attacked by samurai retainers of the daimyō of Tosa; twelve sailors were killed.
 The captain, Abel-Nicolas Bergasse du Petit-Thouars, protested so strongly that the culprits were arrested, and 20 of them were sentenced to death by seppuku.
 However, the execution style was so shocking to the French that after 11 were carried out, the French captain requested grace for the survivors.
 This allowed the French and Japanese parties to reconcile, and is now known as the "Sakai incident", or Sakai Jiken (堺事件).

-On 16 April 1868, Dupleix was the first Western ship to salute the Emperor at Fort Tempozan.
-In October of the same year, Dupleix was sent to Hokkaido.
+On 16 April 1868, Dupleix was the first Western ship to salute the Japanese emperor at Fort Tempozan.
+In October of the same year, Dupleix was sent to Hokkaidō.
 She rescued the British corvette HMS Rattler, which was shipwrecked at Romanzoff Bay, in La Pérouse Strait.